SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 User-friendly alarms are created for the microservice owner tenant only.
 They are also automatically cleared when the situation gets back to normal, i.e. all the microservice instances are working properly.

-User-friendly alarms can be used to create Smart Rules.
-For details on creating Smart Rules of various types, see [Smart Rules](/users-guide/cockpit/#smart-rules).
+User-friendly alarms can be used to create smart rules.
+For details on creating smart rules of various types, see [Smart rules](/users-guide/cockpit/#smart-rules).

 For example, to send an email, if a microservice is down, create an "On alarm send email" Smart Rule.